 Always double check that you have “goods and services” clicked.
 Then confirm.

 Getting the Money Back

 After the recipient deposits the money you’ve sent them, they can write you a check or give you cash.
-A riskier option is to transfer the money back to you from their Amazon Payment account and credit card.
-There is a risk Amazon will flag your account.
+A riskier option is to transfer the money back to you from their Amazon Payments account and credit card.
+There is a risk that Amazon will flag your account.
 I usually wait 15 days before I have my wife send me a payment from a different credit card to my Amazon Payment account, which has a different bank account attached.